zak-45/SpleeterGUI-Chataigne-Module/README.md

 ### -- INFO --
 This is CPU intensive: on Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz   2.30 GHz, need 70 seconds to separate 3'30" audio track.Second run should be faster anymore.

 Not all spleeter features has been implemented.
 Focus has been set to the separate.
-SpleeterGUI need a mp3 file as input and produce a wav file as result.
+SpleeterGUI need a mp3 file as input and produce a mp3 file as result.

 All others commands can be executed by using spleeter command line if necessary.